mousemke/flounder/README.md

     {
         text        : 'probably the string you want to see', value       : 'return value',
-        description : 'a longer description of this option' // optional classname   : 'extra--classname' // optional
+        description : 'a longer description of this option', // optional extraClass  : 'extra--classname' // optional
     }
 ]
 ```